Eleanor Collins: Music and media career

-Civic life
+Personal life and death

 She married Richard Collins in 1942 and remained married for 70 years.
 Together they moved to Burnaby in 1948 with her four children, Rick, Judith, Barry and Tom.
 As the only black family in the neighbourhood, her neighbours started an unsuccessful petition to prevent them from moving in.
 Her children were bullied at school.
-Collins in turn, volunteered at the school and began teaching music to Girl Guides.
+Collins, in turn, volunteered at the school and began teaching music to Girl Guides.
 The family was included in the video documentary Hymn to Freedom: The History of Blacks in Canada in 1994.
 She moved to Surrey in the early 1990s.

 She was awarded the Order of Canada on her 95th birthday: November 21, 2014, and reached her 100th birthday in 2019.
 Canada Post honoured her with a commemorative stamp on January 21, 2022.

+Collins died on March 3, 2024, at the age of 104.